Skip to main content

 Scan of an August 1970 Oakland Tribune ad announcing the opening of Vintage Hills by H.C.
 Elliott.
 The ad emphasizes the development’s sweeping views and picturesque setting, inviting potential buyers to experience the scenic beauty of the new community.

-From an August 1970 Oakland Tribune ad—a world apart at its grand opening—where the views were sweeping, the model complex was miles away, and the dream was worth the detour.
+August 1970 Oakland Tribune ad—a world apart at its grand opening—where the views were sweeping, the model complex was miles away, and the dream was worth the detour.

-Where is Vintage Hills in Pleasanton?
+Where Vintage Hills is located in Pleasanton

 Annotated aerial map showing the boundaries of the H. C. Elliott tract in the Vintage Hills neighborhood in Pleasanton.